compphil2mmae/compphil2mmae.github.io/content/en/publication/steger-seidel-steger-2007/index.md

 - chapter

 # Publication name and optional abbreviated publication name.
 booktitle: '*Was ist krank?
-Stigmatisierung und Diskriminierung in Medizin und Psychotherapie*'
+Stigmatisierung und Diskriminierung in Medizin und Psychotherapie* (What is sick?
+Stigmatization and discrimination in medicine and psychotherapy)'

 pages: '31--48'
 editor: 'Florian Steger'